shoulda got Roy’s autograph when I had the chance

 Read the interview I did with Buchanan in advance of the show.

-To hear the FULL AUDIO of my 1986 interview with Roy Buchanan, subscribe to my Patreon page, where you can also eavesdrop on my one-on-one interviews with such guitar greats as:
+To hear the full audio of the interviews I did with Roy Buchanan from 1986 and 1988 subscribe to my Patreon page, where you can also eavesdrop on my one-on-one conversations with such guitar greats as: